FarPay/ApiDoc/Agreements.md

 To create an agreement, `POST` to the endpoint `https://api.farpay.io/agreements`

-Here is an example of creating an Betalingsservice agreement:
+Here is an example of creating a Betalingsservice agreement:

 ```Javascript
 {